 The Assessment of the Energy Production from Tidal Streams in the United States report, created by Georgia Tech, assesses the theoretically available energy in the nation's tidal streams.
 Based on DOE analysis of the data contained in the final report, the technical resource potential for tidal generation is estimated to be 250 TWh/year.
 Alaska contains the largest number of locations with high kinetic power density, followed by Maine, Washington, Oregon, California, New Hampshire, Massachusetts, New York, New Jersey, North and South Carolina, Georgia, and Florida.
 The average tidal stream power density at a number of these locations exceeds 8,000 watts per square meter, which provides strong signals to tidal energy developers looking to test and deploy their devices.

-The corresponding database provides researchers' insight into the potential of the tidal energy resource.
-An online resource mapping tool is visible below.
+The corresponding database and resource mapping tool provide researchers insight into the potential of the tidal energy resource.

 Ocean Currents Resource Assessment